AppDaemon/appdaemon/API.md

 ## Scheduler

-Appdaemon contains a powerful scheduler that is able to run with 1 second resolution to fire off specific events at set times, or after set delays, or even relative to sunrise and sunset.
+AppDaemon contains a powerful scheduler that is able to run with 1 second resolution to fire off specific events at set times, or after set delays, or even relative to sunrise and sunset.
 In general, events should be fired less than a second after specified but under certain circumstances there may be short additional delays.

 ### About Schedule Callbacks